Wired Connection Klipper Configuration

 File downloaded successfully

-, the flashing is successful.
+, then the burning is successful

-Search for USB Tutorial
+Search USB Tutorial

-Search for devices
+Search for Devices

 lsusb